-25 109 F.3d 774 (D.C.
+33 109 F.3d 774 (D.C.
 Cir.
 1997).

-26See also American Fed'n of Gov't Employees, AFL-CIO v.
+34See also American Fed'n of Gov't Employees, AFL-CIO v.
 Office of Pers.
 Mgmt., 821 F.2d 761, 765 (D.C.
 Cir.
 1987) (noting that the federal government has long employed the use of subjective performance evaluations to help make RIF decisions).

-outlined above were tallied and scored.27 The next lowest scored elementary teacher in Employee's competitive level received a total score of thirty-seven and a half (37.5) points.28 Employee has not proffered any evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome in this case.29
+service, received a total score of fifty (50) points.35 Employee has not proffered any evidence to suggest that a re-evaluation of his CLDF scores would result in a different outcome in this case.36

-Additionally, the primary responsibility for managing and disciplining Agency's work force is a matter entrusted to the Agency, not to OEA.30 This Office will not substitute its judgment for that of an agency; rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."31 Accordingly, I find that the principal of Harris had discretion in completing Employee's CLDF, as she was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
-I, therefore, find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
+The primary responsibility for managing and disciplining Agency's work force is a matter entrusted to the Agency, not to OEA.37 This Office will not substitute its judgment for that of an agency; rather, this Office limits its review to determining if "managerial discretion has been legitimately invoked and properly exercised."38 Accordingly, I find that the principal of Moten had discretion in completing Employee's CLDF, as he was in the best position to observe and evaluate the criteria enumerated in DCMR §1503.2, supra, when implementing the instant RIF.
+Therefore, I find that Agency did not abuse its discretion in completing the CLDF, and Employee was properly afforded one round of lateral competition as required by D.C.
 Official Code § 1-624.08.